nosoop/SM-TFCustomAttributeStarterPack/README.md

 - `custom buff type`:  Replaces rage effects &mdash; currently only tested on Soldier's banners and Sniper's Heatmaker, but should work on other weapons that use the rage system

+The API for those frameworks are provided in `scripting/include/` and examples are available in the subfolders of `scripting/`.

 ## Installation

-It's assumed that you're a server operator and are familiar with how SourceMod works.
-I can't provide free personalized support in that regard, unfortunately &mdash; read up on how to set up your own TF2 server.
+These installation steps assume that you're a server operator and are familiar with how SourceMod works.

-As mentioned, this uses my own [Custom Attribute framework][custattr], so you'll want to follow the instructions for [applying custom attributes][apply-custom].
-The [Custom Weapons plugin][] works well with the available adapter.

-Precompiled builds (which may or may not be stale) are available in the [releases][] section;
-download the latest `package.zip` and unpack in `addons/sourcemod/`.
-You'll also need to install the [runtime dependencies](#Dependencies) for the plugins you want to run (if you're not sure, all of them).
+1. Install the required runtime dependencies.
+2. [Download the latest `package.zip`][releases] (possibly stale) and unpack, or manually build the latest commit.
+3. Copy the resulting `gamedata/`, and `plugins/` folders into your TF2 server's `addons/sourcemod/` folder.
+4. [Apply custom attributes][apply-custom] to your weapons.

+The plugins of any attributes that aren't in use can be safely removed from the server; the project is designed to let you choose what attributes are running (though it does make development easier at the same time).

 [Custom Weapons plugin]: https://forums.alliedmods.net/showthread.php?t=285258
 [apply-custom]: https://github.com/nosoop/SM-TFCustAttr/wiki/Applying-Custom-Attributes